SOARingLab/business-process-with-constraint/README.md

 ## Source of Business Process

 We have incorporated the business processes from RePROSitory (https://pros.unicam.it:4200/index).
 We are classifying these business processes into categories.
 The `category` directory holds the classified business processes.
-The `unclassified` directory holds the business processes yet to be classified.

-Progress of classification: 200/600.

 ## Call for Contribution